bsmitty815/soccer-talk/README.md

 3. Copy the SSH link
 4. Open up your terminal on your computer
 5. Type `git clone` plus SSH copied link and press enter
-6. type `cd social-page` and press enter
+6. type `cd soccer-talk` and press enter
 7. type `npm start` in the terminal to get your the app server up and running

 ### `npm start`